takshkothari/HealthInspect/README.md

 # Instructions
 To use HealthInspect, simply go to the following website: [HealthInspect](http://34.131.86.88/).<br>
-On the homepage, users can upload an image of the affected area on our super lightweight and user-friendly platform.
-The uploaded image is then processed through our powerful Vertex AI model, which is deployed on the Google Cloud platform.
+On the homepage, select product, and upload an image of the affected area on our super lightweight and user-friendly platform, and thats it!.The uploaded image is then processed through our powerful Vertex AI model, which is deployed on the Google Cloud platform.
 Once the diagnosis is displayed, our system provides a description of the symptoms, causes, and possible home remedies for the identified disease.<br><br>

 For more information on how to use HealthInspect, please watch: [demovideo](https://drive.google.com/file/d/1Cr7YgfLb548d1vDmk5BNjzpCjQo6k1ls/view?usp=share_link/)